Dispute over Islamic cemetery in Stafford County resolved, Justice Department says

 “This matter has been resolved in the spirit of compromise and goodwill,” the county said in a statement.

-Sikander Javed, president of the All Muslim organization, said the cemetery site will likely be developed early next year, with the ability to hold 15,000 graves.
+Sikander Javed, president of the All Muslim organization, said the cemetery site will probably be developed early next year, with the ability to hold 15,000 graves.
 The group purchased the site after a smaller cemetery site it owns in Stafford began to reach capacity.

-Javed said the organization, which caters to the Washington region’s growing Muslim population, is mindful of the water quality concerns that some in Stafford County may still have.
+Javed said the organization, which caters to the Washington region’s growing Muslim population, is mindful of the water-quality concerns that some in Stafford County may still have.

 The group’s burial procedures guard against potential contamination, he said.